inspec/inspec-aws/docs/resources/aws_transit_gateway_multicast_domain_associations.md

 ### be_available

-Use `should` to check if the function is available.
+Use `should` to check if the entity is available.

     describe aws_transit_gateway_multicast_domain_associations(transit_gateway_multicast_domain_id: "tgw-mcast-domain-1234567890") do
       it { should be_available }